Ayutthaya Kingdom: Age of warfare

-The 1430s through to 1600 marked a period of rising warfare throughout Mainland Southeast Asia.
-In 1500, the Portuguese noted that Ayutthaya had 100 elephants, 50 years later, Ayutthaya had 50,000 elephants.
-Ayutthaya began launching military land expeditions far to the west and east.
-In the west, Ayutthaya fought to acquire the cities of Tavoy, Mergui, Tenasserim, and Martaban in the late 15th century.
-Song China's increasing interests to sea commerce at the turn of the second millennium made trade between China and the Indian Ocean especially lucrative.
-In the 1430s, Ayutthaya attacked Angkor, but did not sack the city, although Ayutthaya did install a short-lived puppet ruler.
+The 1430s–1600 marked a period of rising warfare throughout Mainland Southeast Asia.
+In 1500, the Portuguese noted that Ayutthaya had 100 elephants; 50 years later, it reportedly had 50,000.
+Ayutthaya began launching military expeditions far to the west and east.
+In the west, it fought to acquire Tavoy, Mergui, Tenasserim, and Martaban in the late 15th century.
+Song China's growing interest in maritime commerce at the turn of the second millennium made trade between China and the Indian Ocean increasingly lucrative.
+In the 1430s, Ayutthaya attacked Angkor but did not sack the city, although it installed a short-lived puppet ruler.

-Palace Law Codes under Borommatrailokkanat exemplified the newfound attention to warfare, citing a number of rewards for the number of enemies beheaded.
-The introduction of elephants, guns, and mercenaries made wars in Southeast Asia much more chronic and much more deadly.
-By the late 16th century, Pegu (Bago) suffered a severe conscript revolt, Ayutthaya phrai fled into the forests or bribed the conscription officers, and the construction of sturdier and stronger city walls made warfare largely ineffective.
+Palace Law Codes under Borommatrailokkanat reflected a growing emphasis on warfare, specifying rewards based on the number of enemies beheaded.
+The introduction of elephants, guns, and mercenaries made warfare in Southeast Asia more frequent and deadly.
+By the late 16th century, Pegu (Bago) suffered a severe conscript revolt, while Ayutthaya's phrai fled into the forests or bribed conscription officers.
+The construction of stronger city walls also neutralized the offensive advantages of massive armies, transforming field battles into protracted sieges.

 Transition to a hinterland state

-The Ayutthaya Kingdom shifted from a maritime state to more of a hinterland state during the 15th and 16th centuries.
-Its absorption of the Northern Cities and the shifting of trade power to the inland trade routes with China facilitated this change of policy.
-The reign of King Borommatrailokkanat was the peak of this merger between the basin and the Northern Cities, being the scion of generations of intermarriage between the two.
+The Ayutthaya Kingdom shifted from a maritime to a more hinterland-oriented state during the 15th and 16th centuries.
+Its absorption of the Northern Cities and the shift of trade toward inland routes with China facilitated this change.
+The reign of King Borommatrailokkanat marked the peak of this merger between the basin and the Northern Cities, following generations of intermarriage between their ruling families.

-Even though Borommatrailokkanat symbolized the merger between North and South, the Lan Na Kingdom, a state North of Ayutthaya (modern-day Northern Thailand), contested Ayutthaya's growing influence over the Northern Cities.
+Although Borommatrailokkanat symbolized the merger of North and South, Lan Na, north of Ayutthaya in modern Northern Thailand, contested Ayutthaya's growing influence over the Northern Cities.
 The Ayutthaya-Lan Na War was fought over the Upper Chao Phraya valley for control of the Northern Cities.
-Whether he preferred the Northern Cities to Ayutthaya or the necessity to have a capital closer to the war, Borommatrailokkanat moved his capital to Phitsanulok.
-Lan Na suffered setbacks and Borommatrailokkanat eventually sued for peace in 1475.
+Whether because he favoured the Northern Cities or needed a capital closer to the war, Borommatrailokkanat moved his capital to Phitsanulok.
+Lan Na suffered setbacks, and Borommatrailokkanat eventually sued for peace in 1475.

 Ayutthaya's sphere of influence down the peninsula was contested by the Malacca Sultanate.
-Ayutthaya launched several abortive conquests against Malacca which was diplomatically and economically fortified by the military support of Ming China.
-In the early-15th century the Ming admiral Zheng He established a base of operation in the port city, making it a strategic position the Chinese could not afford to lose to the Siamese.
-Under this protection, Malacca flourished, becoming one of Ayutthaya's great foes until the capture of Malacca by the Portuguese.
-Ayutthaya's attention to the portage routes across the upper peninsula meant that it did not send a military expedition to the lower peninsula and the Malay States throughout the 16th century.
+Ayutthaya launched several unsuccessful conquests against Malacca, which was strengthened diplomatically and economically by military support from Ming China.
+In the early 15th century, the Ming admiral Zheng He established a base in the port city, making it a strategic position China could not afford to lose to the Siamese.
+Under this protection, Malacca flourished, becoming one of Ayutthaya's chief foes until the Portuguese capture of Malacca.
+Ayutthaya's focus on portage routes across the upper peninsula meant it sent no military expedition to the lower peninsula or Malay states throughout the 16th century.